nitrain/nitrain/README.md

 ### Types of transforms

 The philosophy of nitrain is to be as neuroimaging-native as possible.
-That means that all transforms are applied directly on images (specifically, `antsImage` types from the (https://github.com/antsx/antspy)[ANTsPy] package) and only at the very end of batch generator are the images converted to numpy arrays.
+That means that all transforms are applied directly on images - specifically, `antsImage` types from the (https://github.com/antsx/antspy)[ANTsPy] package - and only at the very end of batch generator are the images converted to numpy arrays.

 The nitrain package supports an extensive amount of neuroimaging-based transforms: